CorfuAlin94/ChatApp/README.md

 # Getting Started - ENG

 First you will need to install all dependencies.
-So run "npm install" in both client & server
+So run "npm install" in both client & server.

 # Server :